This article will provide you will all the information you need to answer the question - how long does it take to edit a book?

 Developmental editing is a complex and time-consuming process.
 It is therefore important to communicate closely with your book editor at every stage of the editorial process.

-While it might not be possible to predict an exact date a book edit will be completed; it is possible to obtain an approximate timeframe that will allow you to plan other important steps in the publishing process.
+While it might not be possible to predict an exact date a book edit will be completed by a professional editor, it is possible to obtain an approximate timeframe that will allow you to plan other important steps in the publishing process.